Gelius3/Gelius-PMD-Move-Effects/README.md

 HappyLappy: For general assistance and for the Moonblast Effect (They made it)

-Adex: For certain move effects used as basis for my move effects
+Adex: For certain move effects used as basis for my move effects, as well as general assistance.

 Hecka-Bad: For general assistance, and various move effects used as basis for my move effects.